MohamedTarekMoustaf/Bike_Sale_Dashboard_Excel/README.md

 🚀 How to Use

-Download the file: Excel Project Dataset.xlsx.
+Download the file: Excel Bike_Sale_Dashboard.xlsx.

 Open the Dashboard tab.